 I’m, of course, not advocating that business schools should send endless pitches to Kylie Jenner’s management in hopes of, let’s face it, an impossible endorsement.
 What I am suggesting is that marketing and comms professionals experiment with new ideas, research key influencers in their markets and consider how to best reach the next generation of business minds.

 Like it or not, the world of PR has changed exponentially and even more disruption is on the horizon.
 It’s getting easier to find, contact and work with journalists from all manner of places – even in the last year we have collaborated with writers and producers from places like South Korea, Manila and, once, Mongolia.
-At the beginning of the year, I met with the former editor of Yicai Global, a business paper based in Shanghai, who told me that newspaper coverage in Asia is becoming an anachronism.
+For example, a former editor of Yicai Global, a business paper based in Shanghai, told us that newspaper coverage in Asia is becoming an anachronism.
 This is simply not the way news is consumed anymore.
 These days, influencers post stories on their social media which are read by reams of followers.
 This got me thinking – should business schools be looking to influencers to spread their key messages and attract potential students?

-According to a recent TapInfluence study, influencer marketing content delivers eleven times higher ROI than traditional forms of digital marketing.
+According to a TapInfluence study, influencer marketing content can deliver 11 times higher ROI than traditional forms of digital marketing.
 Forward-thinking PR and marketing professionals know that this can be applied in some way to every sector, with the right strategy.
 It’s not just about attracting Generation Z but also keeping on top of trends and accessing ‘influencers’ in different countries, with different cultures and a better understanding of your target audience.

 Considerations for business schools looking to experiment in this area:

 - Utilise your alumni networks – who has a network that aligns with your strategic goals?

 - Which influencers are prominent in new markets – can they help in the quest for new students?